-During the year, Company sold Building at Turbhe, Navi Mumbai and sales proceeds have been used for partial repayment of NCD & OFCD as mentioned above in the Note no. 46a
+During the year, the Company has sold Building at Turbhe, Navi Mumbai and sales proceeds have been used for partial repayment of NCD & OFCD as mentioned above in the Note No 46a.

 The Company is committed to the plan of sale of assets and is in search of suitable buyers for assets held for sale.